If you would like more information on the billing process, please see our Billing page.

 International students at NDSU have a separate mandatory policy in which they will be enrolled upon registration for insurance coverage.
 Please contact the office of International Student and Study Abroad Services in the Memorial Union for more information.
 Please see the Health Insurance link through this office for more insurance information.

-United Healthcare Student Resources - Student Health Insurance
+United Healthcare Student Resources (through NDSU only) - Student Health Insurance

 How to file a claim with United Healthcare after visiting Student Health Service.